ashwinvis/phd-thesis/chapter_00_0_intro.md

 Ozmidov length scale, $l_0 = \epsilon^{1/2} / N^{3/2}$, stratified turbulence
 transitions to local patches of isotropic turbulence.

-@Lindborg2006 argued the stratified turbulence theory can explain the mesoscale spectra reported in @NastromGage1985 for wavelengths between 2 and 500 km.
+@Lindborg2006 argued that the stratified turbulence theory can explain the mesoscale spectra reported in @NastromGage1985.
 The spectral energy fluxes were positive for all wavenumbers in the simulations implying a forward energy cascade as @Dewan:1979 initially anticipated.
 However, with $E_K(k_h) \sim 3 E_P(k_h)$ there was no perfect equipartition of energy between kinetic and potential energy suggesting that the physical mechanism is not linear gravity waves but nonlinear layered motions resulting from stratified turbulence.
-In the light of these new results, one can say the majority of results tend to favour the forward-cascade hypothesis.
+In the light of these new results, one can say the majority of results tend to favour the forward cascade hypothesis.
 Stratified turbulence might be a possible explanation of mesoscale spectra, but as observed from the GCM simulations of
 @AugierLindborg2013, it might not be necessary to simulate a fully resolved stratified flow to mimic its dynamics.
-We shall now see how a simpler shallow water model is used in the present thesis to study geophysical turbulence.
+We shall now see how a simpler model is used in the present thesis to study geophysical turbulence.